Japan Display sets IPO price at bottom of guidance

 "That market is still expected to grow, so I do expect their sales and profits to grow," he said.

-Joint global coordinators for the Japan Display IPO are Nomura (8604.T), Morgan Stanley (MS.N) and Goldman Sachs (GS.N).
+Joint global coordinators for the Japan Display IPO are Nomura, Morgan Stanley and Goldman Sachs.

 ($1 = 103.3250 Japanese yen)